A-Dizis/Single-Linked-List-of-Chars/README.md

 __*It includes as for now:*__

-    *Single dynamically linked list of char pointers(strings) in C
+    *Single dynamically linked list of char pointers(strings) with key identifier in C